ALTER INDEX

 -

-A machine is scheduled for removal, so its indexes need to move off its current node.
+A node is scheduled for removal, and its index replicas need to be dropped.

 -